Geology Alumni Web Pages

 Eric Reuter ’01 founded and runs Chert Hollow Farm in Missouri with his wife Joanna.

 Aurelia Walton Sanders '01 founded Stepping Stone Montessori Preschool in Seattle.

 Meghan Hicks ’00 is a writer and outdoor educator in Utah; here’s her LinkedIn page and here is an archive of some of her adventure stories.
-And here is her version of how she won the Marathon des Sables in 2013.
+In 2013 she ran and won the grueling Marathon des Sables in Morocco.
+Here is her version of how she won.

 Jessica Lazzuri ’00 researched fossil animal borings in the Ordovician Cincinnatian carbonate rocks on a Keck Consortium project while she was a geology student at Beloit.

-Dana Dettmers Swift ’00, an environmental geologist with the Idaho Department of Environmental Quality, wrote on remediation of ground water pollution using a three-component strategy.
+Dana Dettmers Swift ’00, is an environmental geologist with the Idaho Department of Environmental Quality.
 When she was a Beloit student, she studied The Stratigraphy And Paleoecology Of A Hardground in Kentucky.

 Rachel Cahill ’99 is a materials applications testing specialist with SI Group in upstate New York.
 While she was at Beloit she did a Keck Consortium research project on ductile and brittle deformation in a fault zone in California.

 Nick Chambers '99 writes feature stories about electric cars for magazines and newspapers.
 As a Beloit Geology major, he wrote a Keck Consortium paper on the Volume, Geometry And Depth of Magma Chambers On Venus.

 Angela Dudek ’99 is a project manager at Hewlett-Packard Enterprise.

 Samuel Gillet ’99 earned a masters in hydrogeology at the University of Northern Illionois and he co-authored a report on the effects of urbanization on ground water recharge in Illinois.